 6. Gather data through the platform

 Facilitate the data submission process on the chosen platform.
-Make sure that the platform can handle large volumes of data and that it maintains data integrity.
+Ensure that the platform can handle large volumes of data and maintain data integrity.
 Provide support mechanisms, such as help desks or chatbots, to assist participants with any queries or challenges they might encounter.

 7. Regularly evaluate data collection procedures

-Continuously monitor and assess the efficiency and effectiveness of the data collection process.
+Continuously monitor and assess the efficiency and effectiveness of the data collection process to ensure optimal results.
 Identify any bottlenecks, quality issues, or areas for improvement.
 Adjust procedures as needed to optimize the flow of accurate and relevant data.

 Benefits of data collection through crowdsourcing